aftix/hblog/katex/post/bacon.md

     p = p_0 - \frac{f(p_0)}{f'(p_0)}.
 !LATEX!
-Since we ignored higher order terms, this is only an approximation of the true root !LATEX inline p!LATEX!.
+Since we ignored higher order terms, this is only an approximation of the true root !LATEX~ p!LATEX!.
 However, this is a better approximation than the starting one!

 Iterating this equation over and over again until the guess produces a zero of the